slatedocs/slate/source/includes/_persons.md

 1. If one of the supplied email addresses conflicts with another person object, this request will fail and an appropriate error will be returned.
-2. If you are looking to add an existing person to a list, please check the `List Entry` section of the API.
+2. If you are looking to add an existing person to a list, please check the [List Entries](#list-entries) section of the API.

 ### Parameters